CharlesAdewumi2004/Order-Book-Engine-in-Cpp/docs/desgin.md

 ### 1.3 `MatchingEngine`

-Encapsulates the logic for matching incoming orders with existing ones in the order book using price-time priority.
+MatchingEngine encapsulates the logic for matching incoming orders with existing ones in the OrderBook using price-time priority.
+It is a stateless utility class that returns a list of executed trades and modifies order books by reference.

 **Responsibilities:**

-- Match a new buy order against the lowest available sell orders (ask ≤ bid)
+- Compare a new buy order with the lowest-priced sell orders (where ask ≤ bid)

-- Match a new sell order against the highest available buy orders (bid ≥ ask)
+- Compare a new sell order with the highest-priced buy orders (where bid ≥ ask)

-- Execute full or partial trades as needed
+- Execute full or partial matches based on available quantities

-- Reduce or remove matched orders from the book
-- Return executed trades for optional logging
+- Remove fully filled orders and clean up empty price levels

+ -Return a list of TradeEvent objects for downstream processing (e.g., logging)

 **Design Notes:**
+- MatchingEngine::match() is a static function taking in:

+- An incomingOrder

+- References to buyBook and sellBook

-- Matching is automatically triggered by `OrderBook::addOrder()`
+- Matching is triggered from OrderBook::addOrder()

-- Matching logic is isolated for clarity and future extensibility
-- Partial fills are supported: an order may result in multiple smaller trades
+- Partial fills are supported: a single incoming order may match against multiple opposing orders

+- After each match:

+  - reduceQuantity() is called on both orders

+  - Fully filled orders are removed from their respective price levels

+  - Empty price levels are cleaned up from the order book

+- Matching results are returned as a list of TradeEvent instances to be passed to observers like TradeLog

 ---

+### 1.4 `Event`

+`Event` system models discrete, state-changing operations occurring within the order book.
+These are used to communicate important actions to observers such as the TradeLog.

+- Types of Events:

+  - `AddOrderEvent`: Represents the addition of a new order to the book.

+  - `RemoveOrderEvent`: Represents the cancellation or complete fulfillment of an order.

+  - `TradeEvent`: Represents a successful match between a buy and a sell order.

+**Design Notes:**

+- All event types inherit from a common IEvent interface.

+- Each event captures relevant information such as involved order(s), quantities, and timestamps.

+- Events are passed to all registered observers via the observer pattern.

+- The Event system decouples core logic from logging and external systems, improving modularity.

+---

-### 1.4 `TradeLog`
+### 1.5 `TradeLog`

 `TradeLog` serves as a persistent, append-only record of all operations performed on the order book — including order additions, cancellations, and matches.